YingxuH/DataSciencePosts/docs/LLM_notes.md

 ## Heuristics
 - gradient checkpointing can greatly reduce the memory cost
 - distributed training doesn't support gradient checkpointing.
+- Both Lora and p-tuning v2 are likely to cause the model to overfit to your sft dataset.
+Recommended to add common sense dataset.
+More details [here](https://zhuanlan.zhihu.com/p/622810394)

 ## Architecture
 Up to 2023, most of the trending LMs follow the transformer architecture.